- REAL ESTATE

 Mason County is not currently offering a formal workplace challenge program because of funding but can still offer tools to companies and the goal is to bring the program back.

 “Because employees spend so much time of their day at work, we feel it’s a good place to improve wellness.
 It’s a good way to reduce sick days and make employees more productive,” said Heidi Iyall, program coordinator for Mason County’s health department.
 “A lot of the things we promote are creating a healthy culture in the worksite — what kind of strategies and policies can you implement?”

 She said the increased awareness about the obesity epidemic, including the media attention, is helping motivate individuals and organizations.
 “We’re one of the least healthy industrial nations in the world and people are becoming aware that a lot of it has to do with healthier choices but also with our environment — it’s not just about willpower,” she said.
 “People are more open to hearing the message.”

 ABOUT THE AUTHOR

-Recent KPBJ Visitors There are currently 1 user and 817 guests online.
+Recent KPBJ Visitors There are currently 0 users and 400 guests online.